Characteristics of the French language in AX Semantics

 Nouns

-For French nouns the LEXICON needs to encode gender and preposition changes.
+For French nouns the lexicon needs to encode gender and preposition changes.

 The case forms should be added to the lexicon if they are not regular.